moccalotto/kaos/_brainstorms/ever-dungeon.md

 salvaged.
 On rare occasions "wooden" monsters such as treants can be encountered.
 Such monsters are highly valuable.

-Magic is heavily used to create wood from bone.
+Magic is heavily used to create wood from bone or similar materials.

 Enterprising adventurers have tried going out into the Forest, but these never come back if traveling out of sight of the City.